 Register for our free peer learning summit!
 We will bring together service providers, treatment providers, housing and homeless providers, and others working at the intersection of housing and substance use, to reflect and learn about strategies to support populations who are unhoused and/or using drugs.
 Through keynote presentations and small breakout presentations, we will spend our time together processing and learning about housing first models, approaches to addressing chronic homelessness, and thinking critically about sustainable models that can lead to long-term housing for people who use drugs.

 This summit will take place on Zoom Wednesday, March 30th from 9:30am-12:30pm.
 Please feel free to contact us with any questions at [email protected]

 Many service providers are likely interacting with people who use drugs and/or people who are at risk for overdose.
 Being able to effectively support and engage with people who use drugs (PWUD) is vital in our work if we want to help keep our clients and participants safe from overdose and other adverse health effects.
 Collectively, there is a lack of comprehensive training on how we can effectively support this population, while being nonjudgmental and non-stigmatizing in our approach.
 This training will offer participants an opportunity to explore reasons why people may use drugs, how we can assess risk using the “drug, set, setting” model, and how we can design our physical program spaces to support engagement among our participants and clients who use drugs.

-Join the Opioid Overdose Prevention Training Project team for an interactive training on Exploring Pathways of Recovery.
 When we recognize that recovery looks different for every person, we can better advise our clients.
-This interactive training will introduce the many different forms recovery can take from Medication for Addiction Treatment (MAT) to 12-step programs, to cognitive based therapies.
-In addition, participants will explore addressing stigma around recovery and how to best support our clients.
+This training will introduce various forms of recovery, from medication to 12-step programs to cognitive based therapies.
+Participants will also explore stigma around recovery and how to best support our clients.